jniemann66/ferocious/readme.md

 **Options/Advanced Options/Enable clipping protection**

 When clipping protection is enabled, the converter will repeat the conversion process with an adjusted (ie decreased) gain level whenever it detects clipping in the initial conversion.
-This will ensure that there will be no clipping on the second pass.

 With clipping protection switched off, the converter will still warn you when clipping has occured, but will not attempt to fix it.

 Note that in the conversion process, all signal levels are represented internally as floating point numbers within the range +/- 1.0 (regardless of the file formats involved).
 Whenever the signal peak exceeds +/- 1.0 it is considered clipping.
 If clipping occurs, the peak level is remembered, and the gain for the second pass is adjusted down by an amount corresponding to how far the signal peak exceeded +/- 1.0 by.